Hybrid Smoothing for Anomaly Detection in Time Series: A Frequentist Approach to Identifying Anomalies

-Here $\bQ$ denotes the usual form for covariates in a linear model where $E(\by) = \bQ\bgamma$.
+Here, $\bQ$ denotes the usual form for covariates in a linear model where $E(\by) = \bQ\bgamma$.

-The main frequentist interest in LASSO is due to its property that the parameter estimates can be identically zero where the number of zeroes are controlled by the size of the penalty parameter $\lambda$.
-In our application however, covariate selection is not as important as the effect of down weighting many of the components of $\bgamma$ and leaving a sparse number with larger values.
+A strength of the LASSO model as a frequentist method is that the parameter estimates can be identically zero where the number of zeroes is controlled by the size of $\lambda$.
+In our application, however, covariate selection is not as important as the effect of down weighting many of the components of $\bgamma$ and leaving a sparse number with larger values.

-In parallel with the cubic spline development, let $\boldsymbol{\psi}_k(t)$ be a basis and expand $g$ as
+In parallel with the cubic spline development, let $\boldsymbol{\psi}_k(t)$ be a basis, and expand $g$ as

 To model steps in $g$, we take the basis to be